geneontology/geneontology.github.io/_docs/deprecated-products-and-formats.md

 CVS repository: [http://cvsweb.geneontology.org/cgi-bin/cvsweb.cgi/](http://cvsweb.geneontology.org/cgi-bin/cvsweb.cgi/){:target="blank"}
 FTP site: [ftp://ftp.geneontology.org/pub/go/](ftp://ftp.geneontology.org/pub/go/){:target="blank"}

-## Archived GO Slims
+## Archived GO Subsets

-There is also an [archive of deprecated GO slims](http://cvsweb.geneontology.org/cgi-bin/cvsweb.cgi/go/GO_slims/archived_GO_slims/) that are no longer maintained or updated.
+There is also an [archive of deprecated GO subsets](http://cvsweb.geneontology.org/cgi-bin/cvsweb.cgi/go/GO_slims/archived_GO_slims/) that are no longer maintained or updated.
 These files have been deposited for two reasons; the first is to give easy access to the GO slim used in a particular publication or analysis; the second is for reuse by others in the community.

 Users should note that the majority of these GO slims are no longer maintained by the authors, and they may contain GO terms which are now obsolete.
 All archival GO slims are in the deprecated GO flat file format.
 ### Archived GO slims for download